GauravSingh-CyberSecurity/Obsidian/1-December-2024.md

 We are always consciously or unconsciously practicing Ubiquitous assimilation, So then How are you to imagine anything if the images are always provided for you?
 Through the screen.

-**Doublethink** : To deliberately believe in lies, while knowing they're false. (eg: to believe in two opposing views and thinking both of them are right.)
+**Doublethink** : To deliberately believe in lies, while knowing they're false.
+(In essence to believe in two opposing views and thinking both of them are right.)

 Examples of this in everyday life:
 "Oh, I need to be pretty to be happy.
 I need surgery to be pretty.
 I need to be thin, famous, fashionable."
 Our young men today are being told that women are whores, bitches, things to be screwed, beaten, shit on, and shamed.
 This is a marketing holocaust.
 Twenty-four hours a day for the rest of our lives, the powers that be are hard at work dumbing us to death.

+So to defend ourselves, and fight against assimilating this dullness into our thought processes, we must learn to read.
+To stimulate our own imagination, to cultivate our own consciousness, our own belief systems.
+We all need skills to defend, to preserve our own minds.

 # **Ubiquitous assimilation**:
 it mean, absorbing information, experiences, and influences from all around us, constantly and everywhere.